-INFRASTRUCTURE SERVICES DEPARTMENT
+4. INFRASTRUCTURE SERVICES DEPARTMENT

-Water and sanitation constitutes the human right of every individual, without discrimination, to sufficient, safe, acceptable, accessible and affordable water and sanitation for personal use.
+Water and sanitation constitutes the human right of every individual, without discrimination to sufficient, safe, acceptable, accessible and affordable water and sanitation for personal use.
 It is well known that safe water and adequate sanitation are the bases for sustainable solution to the threat of water related diseases.

-Sources of water within this district are categorized into boreholes, protecting springs, rainwater collection and abstraction of water from the rivers and currently implementing the Stephen Dlamin dam.
+Sources of water within this district are categorized into boreholes, protected springs, rainwater collection and abstraction of water from the rivers.
+Currently the municipality is busy with the implementation of the Stephen Dlamini dam which will supply a huge community of Harry Gwala.

 High priority is given to sanitary waste disposal because human excreta always contain large numbers of microorganisms, some of which may cause diseases such as cholera, typhoid and hepatitis.
 Lack of proper sanitation facilities lead to contamination of water sources.

 To ensure that Harry Gwala residents are protected from the risk of drinking contaminated water, the municipality had put aside a budget for infrastructure department to implement the water and sanitation projects.
-Projects were identified by the communities during the IDP road shows and they find expression in the IDP.
-Most of the water projects are multi-year and the spring protection, rain water collection and sanitation have targets that can be accomplished in a period of month to a
+These Projects were identified by the communities during the IDP road shows and they find expression in the IDP, Budget and Service Delivery Implementation Plan.
+Most of the water projects are multi-year and the spring protection, rain water collection and sanitation have targets that can be accomplished in a period of month to a year.
+The Infrastructure department has three (3) sub-directorates or units: